bkhanal87/bkhanal87/README.md

 - 👋 Hi, I’m @bkhanal87
-- 👀 I’m interested in ...becoming a data analyst
+- 👀 I’m interested in ...Full Stack Web Development
-- 🌱 I’m currently learning ...Python 100 days of code by Dr. Angela Yu
+- 🌱 I’m currently learning ...Full Stack Development - The Odin Project
-- 💞️ I’m looking to collaborate on ...Python projects
+- 💞️ I’m looking to collaborate on ...Full Stack Applications
-- 📫 How to reach me ...email me
+- 📫 How to reach me ...here or via email

 <!---
 bkhanal87/bkhanal87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.